-- Appeals about your health care - An appeal is a formal way of asking us to review a decision we made about your coverage and asking us to change it if you think we made a mistake or disagree with the decision. - To learn more about making an appeal, refer to Chapter 9 Section E2 of your Member Handbook or contact Customer Service.
+- Appeals about your health care - An appeal is a formal way of asking us to review a decision we made about your coverage and asking us to change it if you think we made a mistake or disagree with the decision. - To learn more about making an appeal, refer to Chapter 9 of this Member Handbook or contact Customer Service.